jyn514/flower/README.md

 ```
 note that post-processors are *not* allowed to have frontmatter.
 they work on each page, one at a time, and cannot be configured.
-any configuration logic (such as postprocessor ordering) goes in your code, not in the meta-build system.
+any configuration logic (such as transformer ordering) goes in your code, not in the meta-build system.

 TODO: this example works but API for even slightly more complicated things is not implemented

 <!--
 the only configuration allowed is to tell the build system which files are post-processors.
-by default all files in `lib/postprocess*.clj` are postprocessors.
+by default all files in `lib/transform*.clj` are transformers.
-you can change this by putting e.g. `postprocessors = "lib/postprocessors/*` in `config.toml` in the root directory.
+you can change this by putting e.g. `transformers = "lib/transformers/*` in `config.toml` in the root directory.
 the string is a libc-style file glob.
 -->